 We took Malarone, top of the line $5/pill, but couldn’t avoid the side effects, which luckily, with this expensive pill is only sun sensitivity.
 But who wants to be sensitive to the sun while travelling the hottest continent in the world?

 6. Cost.
 You would think that while backpacking around the poorest region on earth, prices would be at a minimal, but this just isn’t true in Africa.
 It may be partially because the locals charge 10 times the real price, and also that rooms and transportation are a rip off, but Africa is not an inexpensive place to visit.
 No cheap internal flights, expensive entrance tickets, food is usually costly and you better prepare your wallet if you plan to do a safari.
 Africa is simply just not a budget destination.

 7. Sickness and Disease.
 Have you ever met a traveller who spent a lot of time in Africa and didn’t contract some kind of illness?
 Bilharzia, malaria, stomach flu, food poisoning, schistosomiasis, dengue fever, yellow fever, typhoid, cholera, aids, rabies and the hepatitis alphabet to name a few.
 Don’t let this scare you, but don’t arrive unprepared.

 8. Poverty.
 I know it’s selfish to say that poverty is something we hate to endure while travelling.
-The truth is, it’s extremely difficult to witness starving, malnourished children who may not live to see their teens.
+The truth is, it’s extremely difficult to witness starving, malnourished children — of which, there were many during our travels.
 It’s heart wrenching and we wish we could help every single one of them.

 9. Racism.
 Although it’s much more prevalent in and around South Africa, racism is a palpable tension that you can sense throughout Africa.
 With such a gruesome history, it’s hard for the average visitor to understand it, but this animosity still exists on the continent, from the poorest villages, right up into the highest levels of government.